Scientific Name

 Description

-Despite its temperamental reputation, Lily of the Valley is easy to grow if you buy it ready potted in spring.
-Dried crowns take ages to get going and do not always survive, and it may also prove difficult to establish chunks supplied by friends.
-In both cases, pot up the crowns separately in a loam-based compost, water well, and allow them to establish for a year before planting out.
+Lily of the Valley is easy to grow despite its temperamental reputation if you buy it ready potted in spring.
+However, dried crowns take ages to get going, do not always survive, and may also prove difficult to establish if supplied in chunks by friends.
+In both cases, pot up the crowns separately in loam-based compost, water well, and allow them to establish for a year before planting out.
 (You can do the same in midwinter, forcing the crowns for an early show indoors.)

 Links